chalmersbike/chalmersbike.github.io/pages/control.md

 Please see the article [Modelling and control of an Autonomous Bicycle](../docs/Modelling%20and%20control%20of%20an%20Autonomous%20Bicycle.pdf) for an in depth discussion of the bike model and the development of our controller.

 Simulink model is available [here](https://github.com/chalmersbike/simulink).
 To run the Simulink model (bike_model.slx), the first section of the initialization code (bike_init.m) should be run first.
+Simulink version should be at least 2018a.

+After this point, the following information is not up-to-date.
+But most of the information is still applicable.
+If you have any question please don't hesitate to ask to the owner of the repository (Umur E., umure@student.chalmers.se).

 There are several parameters that need to be change for each bike or simulation in the bike_init.m file: